 EU-Chad relations are based on the Cotonou Agreement.

-Currently the EU is also closely following the political dialogue between the Chad government and opposition political parties (Interchadian political agreement of August 2007 [1015 KB] ).
+Besides having supported the political dialogue between the Chad government and opposition political parties (Interchadian political agreement of August 2007 ) the EU supports the regained stability of Chad.

 • good governance in justice, public finances, democratic processes and institutions, decentralisation and, more generally, local governance.